apache/horaedb/docs/dev/architeture.md

 - Take responsibilities for creating, opening, dropping and closing `Table` instance;
 - ....

 Actually the things that a `Table Engine` needs to process are a little complicated.
-And now in CeresDB only one `Table Engine` called `Analytic` is provided and does a good job in processing analytical workload but it is not ready yet to handle the timeseries workload (we plan to enhance it for a better performance by increasing some indexes which helps handle timeseries workload).
+And now in CeresDB only one `Table Engine` called `Analytic` is provided and does a good job in processing analytical workload, but it is not ready yet to handle the timeseries workload (we plan to enhance it for a better performance by increasing some indexes which helps handle timeseries workload).

 The following part gives a description about details of `Analytic Table Engine`.